kiachi09/Space-Invaders/README.md

 # Space Invaders
- A sci-fi game about spacecrafts where the only objective is to destory all the enemies.
+ A sci-fi game about spacecrafts where the objective is to destory all the enemies.